 I enjoy reviewing a wide variety of things.
-I’ve recently decided that despite the span of unrelated products and services, I would like to sum them all up with a score!
+Despite the span of unrelated products and services, I like to sum them all up with a score!
 You know – the thing most people scroll to first.
 Seriously, though – the review score is meant to sum up how I’ve feel about each product or service.

-I understand why review scores have been criticized in recent years.
-You won’t see fractions, decimal points, pluses/minuses, or algebraic formulas.
-No math will be found here!
+Review scores have been criticized in recent years.
+You won’t see fractions, decimal points, pluses/minuses, or algebraic formulas here.
 That said, you will see something that resembles a five-point ranking system.
 Rather, what you will see below is based on the individual product or service being reviewed without comparison or a baseline of average.
 Reviews will also include the date reviewed in the at the end of the article.

 Most importantly, consider what I’ve written.
 If included, watch the review intro video to get an idea of the product or service in action.
 Then, acknowledge how I’ve recommended it based on the following score system: